 At least two, but no more than three rows of panel wedges should remain in place at all times during erection.
+When construction is complete, all wedges must be removed.

-When construction of a construction because the remarked of the each course with necessary adjustments made in subsequent courses to ensure plumbness.
+Panel batter should be checked after backfilling each course with necessary adjustments made in subsequent courses to ensure plumbness.